 Molly Roškar

 Molly Roškar (b.
 1980, she/her) is an artist and educator based in Zurich.
-Her sculptural practice focuses on natural and foraged materials—wood, stone, minerals, and dye plants—which she uses to create functional and poetic objects that reflect a deep engagement with landscape and craft.
+Her sculptural work focuses on natural and foraged materials—wood, stone, minerals, and dye plants—which she uses to create objects that reflect her engagement with landscape and craft.

-Her work has been shown in Zurich at Kabinett Visarte, Kupper Modern, and Volumes Art Publishing Days.
+Her objects have been shown in Zurich at Kabinett Visarte, Kupper Modern, and Volumes Art Publishing Days.
 She is a contributor to Doris Stauffer: Source Book.
-Ideas for a Collective Artistic Practice (Spector Books, autumn 2025), and led a related workshop as part of a series on feminist pedagogy and collective art-making at the Musée des Beaux-Arts La Chaux-de-Fonds.
-She is a contributor to a collaborative installation in the exhibition "Im Haus der grossen Frau" at Kunsthaus Langenthal.
+Ideen für eine kollektive Kunstpraxis (Simone Koller, Spector Books, spring 2026), and led a related workshop as part of a series on feminist pedagogy and collective art-making at the Musée des Beaux-Arts La Chaux-de-Fonds.
+She was a contributor to a collaborative installation in the exhibition "Im Haus der grossen Frau" at Kunsthaus Langenthal (Autumn 2025).

-In November 2025, Roškar will take part in surcusida, a collaborative performance with alpine chef Rebecca Clopath.
-This sensory event combines natural cuisine with handcrafted tableware made by Roškar from local wood and clay, inviting reflection on how materials shape our experience of taste and place.
+In November 2025, Roškar collaborated with alpine chef Rebecca Clopath.
+She handcrafted over 450 pieces of tableware from local wood and clay inviting reflection on how materials shape our experience of taste and place.

-Her hand-carved vases will be featured at the Museum Rietberg shop from August.
+Her hand-carved vases were featured in the Museum Rietberg shop and are presently at Atelier Volvox in Zürich.

-Roškar teaches traditional woodcarving techniques through the Zurich-based Verein Dranbleiben.
+Roškar is a dozentin with the Zurich-based Verein Dranbleiben.

 She sometimes still restores objects.
 You can always ask!